maticnetwork/zkevm-docs/docs/protocol/admin-role.md

 :::info

-Due to the governance chain among protocol contracts, any transaction on behalf of the Admin role can only be done through the below steps.
+Due to the governance chain among protocol contracts, all transactions generally follow the below steps.

 :::

 1. Maintenance operations transactions are proposed and stored into governance multisig contract.
 Polygon team reaches a consensus on whether or not to apply these operations.
 Voting inherits security from L1.

-2. **Once a decision has reached**, if the results are favorable to perform maintenance operations, **the governance multisig can be triggered to schedule the transactions to be executed** once a time delay has passed using **PolygonZkEVMTimelock.sol** contract instance.
+2. **Once a decision has been reached**, and the results are favorable to perform maintenance operations, **the governance multisig can be triggered to schedule the transactions to be executed** but only when the 10-day time delay has passed.

-3. Once a time delay has passed, **PolygonZkEVMTimelock.sol** contract instance can be triggered to execute scheduled transactions and fulfil maintenance operations.
+3. Once a time delay has passed, the Timelock Contract dubbed **PolygonZkEVMTimelock.sol** executes the scheduled transactions.